radius-project/bicep-types-aws/artifacts/bicep/aws/aws.iotwireless/default/types.md

 * **TraceContent**: [NetworkAnalyzerConfiguration_TraceContent](#networkanalyzerconfigurationtracecontent): Trace content for your wireless gateway and wireless device resources
 * **WirelessDevices**: string[]: List of wireless gateway resources that have been added to the network analyzer configuration
 * **WirelessGateways**: string[]: List of wireless gateway resources that have been added to the network analyzer configuration

-## Tag
-### Properties
-* **Key**: string (Required): The key name of the tag.
-You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string (Required): The value for the tag.
-You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

-## NetworkAnalyzerConfiguration_TraceContent
-### Properties
-* **LogLevel**: string
-* **WirelessDeviceFrameInfo**: string

 ## AWS.IoTWireless/WirelessDeviceProperties
 ### Properties